-What is in this leaflet:
+What is in this leaflet

-- 1. What Gabapentin Glenmark is and what it is used for - 2.
-What you need to know before you take Gabapentin Glenmark - 3.
-How to take Gabapentin Glenmark - 4.
+- 1. What Gabapentin Glenmark Capsules are and what they are used for - 2.
+What you need to know before you take Gabapentin Glenmark Capsules - 3.
+How to take Gabapentin Glenmark Capsules - 4.
 Possible side effects - 5.
-How to store Gabapentin Glenmark - 6.
+How to store Gabapentin Glenmark Capsules - 6.
 Contents of the pack and other information

-1. What Gabapentin Glenmark is and what it is used for
+1. What Gabapentin Glenmark Capsules are and what they are used for

-Gabapentin belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (long lasting pain caused by damage to the nerves).
+Gabapentin Glenmark Capsules belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (long lasting pain caused by damage to the nerves).

-The active substance in Gabapentin Glenmark Tablets is gabapentin.
+The active substance in Gabapentin Glenmark Capsules is gabapentin.

-Gabapentin Glenmark is used to treat:
+Gabapentin Glenmark capsules are used to treat:

-- Various forms of epilepsy (seizures that are initially limited to certain parts of the brain, whether the seizure spreads to other parts of the brain or not).
-The doctor treating you or your child 6 years of age and older will prescribe Gabapentin Glenmark to help treat epilepsy when the current treatment is not fully controlling the condition.
-You or your child 6 years of age and older should take Gabapentin Glenmark Film-coated Tablets in addition to the current treatment unless told otherwise.
-Gabapentin Glenmark Film-coated Tablets can also be used on its own to treat adults and children over 12 years of age. - Peripheral neuropathic pain (long lasting pain caused by damage to the nerves).
+• Various forms of epilepsy (seizures that are initially limited to certain parts of the brain, whether the seizure spreads to other parts of the brain or not).
+The doctor treating you or your child 6 years of age and older will prescribe these capsules to help treat epilepsy when the current treatment is not fully controlling the condition.
+You or your child 6 years of age and older should take Gabapentin Glenmark Capsules in addition to the current treatment unless told otherwise.
+Gabapentin can also be used on its own to treat adults and children over 12 years of age.

+• Peripheral neuropathic pain (long lasting pain caused by damage to the nerves).
 A variety of different diseases can cause peripheral neuropathic pain (primarily occurring in the legs and/or arms), such as diabetes or shingles.
-Pain sensations may be described as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbness, pins and needles etc.
+Pain sensations may be described as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbress, pins and needles etc.